-If you care about: 1) good food, 2) small farms, and 3) local solutions to food, climate and energy challenges, you should explore our Associate of Science degree (offered both on campus and fully online), our Bachelor of Sciences degree (offered both on campus and fully online), and our 15-credit Online Certificate programs.
-In addition, students working toward a major in a related field at UMass can earn a second major in Sustaianble Food and Farming with only 30 credits in the Stockbridge School of Agriculture.
+If you care about: 1) good food; 2) small farms and; 3) local solutions to food, climate and energy challenges, you should explore our associate of science degree (offered both on-campus and fully online), our bachelor of science degree (offered both on-campus and fully online), and our 15-credit online certificate program.
+Additionally, students working toward a major in a related field at UMass can earn a secondary major in Sustainable Food and Farming with only 30 credits in the Stockbridge School of Agriculture.

 Students in the Sustainable Food and Farming major prepare for work in diverse fields such as: